-He was doing his best to put his life back together and get into work as a painter and decorator.
-He was earnest, likeable and, in many ways, very honest and upfront about the problems he faced.
+He was doing his best to put his life back together and get work as a painter and decorator.
+He was earnest, likeable and honest and upfront about the problems he faced.

 One week Ian turned up at church for an evening service after getting kicked out of his accommodation, after a row with his partner.
 He had nowhere to go, was very upset and was desperate.

 At the time I managed a hostel for young homeless people in Soho.
 In the professional environment at work, the boundaries were clearer.
 But in church, I felt challenged in a different way.
 What should I do when faced with a fellow church member facing a night on the streets?

 The way of the cross